phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 133778
+#Number of Clinton Tweets: 134202
-#Number of Trump Tweets: 114009
+#Number of Trump Tweets: 114578
-#Number of Rubio Tweets: 30626
+#Number of Rubio Tweets: 30877
-#Number of Bush Tweets: 11654
+#Total Number of Tweets: 13010
-#Total Number of Tweets: 11405
+#Number of Bush Tweets: 11717
-#Number of Carson Tweets: 10977
+#Number of Carson Tweets: 11063
-#Number of Sanders Tweets: 1649
+#Number of Sanders Tweets: 1861
 ---